sidedwards/ai-video-summarizer/README.md

 python src/main.py
 ```

-Follow the prompts to select a video file.
-The script will:
+Follow the prompts to select a video file and choose the type of summary you want to generate.
-1. Upload the file to S3
-2. Transcribe the audio
-3. Generate meeting minutes
-4. Create video clips for each main discussion topic

 ## Configuration